C-D-Lewis/chunky-fargate/README.md

 ## Render scenes in parallel

-The `--use-env` flag provided in `pipeline/run-fargate.sh` allows multiple tasks to be created to run in parallel enabling a more efficient use of render time.
+The `--use-env` flag provided in `pipeline/run-fargate.sh` allows multiple tasks to be created to run in parallel by using environment variables instead of prompting for values.

 An example is shown below for multiple scenes: